-Catalonia, a wealthy autonomous Spanish region with its own distinct culture and unique language, has a long and storied history of fierce independence.
-The philosophy of Catalonian independence dates back to the 15th century and Catalonia’s original integration into the kingdom of Spain.
-Since that historical moment, Catalonia’s desire for independence has surfaced time and time again: during Catalonia’s first cultural renaissance of the early 19th century, the Renaixença, and into Spain’s brief time as a Republic in the early 1930s.
-The Civil War that followed the era of the Spanish Republic defined Catalonia’s identity for the coming century and is crucial in understanding its modern cultural and political beliefs.
+Catalonia, a wealthy autonomous Spanish region with its own distinct culture and unique language, has a long and storied history of fierce independence dating back to the 15th century and its original integration into the kingdom of Spain.
+Since then, Catalonia’s desire for independence has surfaced time and time again: during Catalonia’s first cultural renaissance of the early 19th century, the Renaixença, and into Spain’s brief time as a Republic in the early 1930s.
+The ensuing civil war defined Catalonia’s identity for the coming century and is crucial in understanding its modern cultural and political beliefs.

-During the Spanish Civil War, Catalonia fought for the left-wing Republic (the established government) against General Francisco Franco’s nationalists.
+During the Spanish Civil War, Catalonia fought on the side of the left-wing Republic (the established government) against General Francisco Franco’s nationalists.
 The region was one of the last to fall, as bloody fighting ravaged the entire Spanish Peninsula.
 During the war, famed English author George Orwell travelled to Spain and fought on the side of the Catalans.
-Immediately after the war, Orwell published his culturally ubiquitous book, Homage to Catalonia, in which he described a fierce fighting and an even fiercer people.
+Immediately after the war, Orwell published his culturally ubiquitous book, Homage to Catalonia, in which he described fierce fighting, but an even fiercer people.
 Franco’s dictatorship after the war left little room for Catalan independence, yet his reign did not remove the simmering sentiment of emotional independence Orwell expressed in Homage to Catalonia.
-After Franco’s death, Spain converted to a constitutional monarchy and in 1978 ratified a new constitution granting Catalonia broad autonomy as a region of Spain.
-This constitutional balancing act worked peacefully until 2006.
+After Franco’s death, Spain converted into a constitutional monarchy and the new constitution, put into effect in 1978, granted Catalonia broad autonomy as a region of Spain.
+The balancing act lasted for several decades, until 2006.

 Today’s strife over independence can be most directly linked to the 2006 Statute of Autonomy of Catalonia and the resulting discourse.
 The 2006 statute was an attempt to better outline and define Catalonia’s autonomy as a Spanish region.
-The statute’s proposals placed the Catalan language above Spanish, gave broader authority to regional courts, and even referred to Catalonia as “a nation” in its preamble.
-After the Catalan legislature, national Spanish parliament, and a regional popular referendum all approved and enacted the statute, the Constitutional Court (Spain’s equivalent of the United States’ Supreme Court) immediately announced they would review the changes.
-Four years later in 2010, the Court struck down 14 of the statute’s 223 articles including those regarding Catalan language, Catalan judicial independence, and called the Catalan nation reference legally moot.
+It placed the Catalan language above Spanish, gave broader authority to regional courts, and even referred to Catalonia as “a nation” in its preamble.
+After the Catalan legislature, national Spanish parliament, and a regional popular referendum each approved and enacted the statute, the Constitutional Court (Spain’s equivalent of the United States’ Supreme Court) immediately announced they would review the statute.
+Four years later in 2010, the Court struck down 14 of the statute’s 223 articles, including those regarding Catalan language, Catalan judicial independence, and called the Catalan nation reference legally moot.
 Despite this seemingly “light-handed” judgment as a 2010 Economist article noted, more than a million Catalans marched in Barcelona following the judgment.
-Many believe this was at least in part due to the recent global recession, which drew wealth out of the prosperous Catalonian region and into other swaths of Spain.
+Many believe this was at least in part due to the recent global recession, which drew wealth out of the wealthy Spanish region and into other swaths of Spain.
 Over the next four years, Catalonia pressed the Spanish government for more financial freedom.

 In 2014, Catalan President Artur Mas posed an independence referendum to his people.
 Despite the Constitutional Court’s declaration that the vote could not proceed without including all Spaniards, President Mas continued and called the ballot an unofficial opportunity for the people of Catalonia to express their feelings towards independence.
 As the Washington Post reported, “Of the around 2.3 million Catalans — less than half of those eligible — who vote, more than 80 percent choose secession.
 The national government rejects the vote as propaganda.”
 While nothing officially came of the March 2014 vote, Mas was banned from holding public office for the next two years.